suzannejmatthews/suzannejmatthews.github.io/_posts/2021-08-17-raspberrypi4-headless.markdown

 * Safely eject the microSD card, and reinsert it into the Pi.
 Now it should work!

+Please note that the latest version of the 64-bit Raspberry Pi OS image does not seem to have this issue.

 ### VNC Client issues
+**Resolved by using latest image**:

-One thing I noticed is that the first time I log in via the VNC client, things work great.
-When I try to log in again via VNC Viewer, it can't seem to reach the Pi.
-The easiest work around is to just delete the old saved connection in VNC Viewer, and then connect again by following step 6 in the connection instructions above.
-I'm not entirely sure why this occurs, but it is a mild aggravation.
+The 64-bit image that was published in May 2020 has reconnection issues with VNC viewer.
+In other words, it's possible to VNC into the Raspberry Pi the first time, but successive connections appear to time out.
+The workaround is to delete the old saved connection in VNC Viewer, and then connnect again by following step 6 in the "Connect to Pi" instructions above.
+The latest version of the Raspberry Pi OS 64-bit image does not seem to have this issue.

 [buster]: https://www.raspberrypi.org/downloads/raspbian/